-Find out what it takes to be a successful entrepreneur in Western Michigan University's five-day entrepreneurship seminar Beyond the Lemonade Stand: An Entrepreneurship and Innovation Experience for grades 9-12.
-The seminar will be held from July 9 through July 13.
+Find out what it takes to be a successful entrepreneur in Western Michigan University's five-day entrepreneurship camp Beyond the Lemonade Stand: An Entrepreneurship and Innovation Experience for grades 9-12.
+The camp will be held from July 9 through July 13.

 You will learn about developing the mindset of an entrepreneur and walk away with tools to help you launch your business idea.

 - Startup financing